puppetlabs/horsewhisperer/README.md

 The HorseWhisperer is a command line parser and chained execution framework written in C++ (11).

-(The Horse Whisperper should not be considered as a replacement for a commandline flags processing library like [gflags](https://code.google.com/p/gflags/), but instead be used in the special case where your application will be performing consecutive (and independant) actions and context sensitive commandline arguments are desired.)
+(The Horse Whisperer should not be considered as a replacement for a commandline flags processing library like [gflags](https://code.google.com/p/gflags/), but instead be used in the special case where your application will be performing consecutive (and independent) actions and context sensitive command line arguments are desired.)

 ## How do I even?